teckel12/vue-barcode-reader/README.md

 A Vue.js set of components to scan (or upload images) barcodes and QR codes.

+## Changes in this fork

-This fork fixes a library version issue and adds the ability to activate the torch (camera flash).
+Fixes a library version issue and adds the ability to activate the torch (camera flash).
 Both yield much better barcode scanning speed and accuracy.

 ## Benefits